 Paul and Silas in Prison

-19But when her owners saw that their hope of making money was gone, they seized Paul and Silas and dragged them into the market-place before the authorities.
-20When they had brought them before the magistrates, they said, ‘These men are disturbing our city; they are Jews 21and are advocating customs that are not lawful for us as Romans to adopt or observe.’
-22The crowd joined in attacking them, and the magistrates had them stripped of their clothing and ordered them to be beaten with rods.
-23After they had given them a severe flogging, they threw them into prison and ordered the jailer to keep them securely.
-24Following these instructions, he put them in the innermost cell and fastened their feet in the stocks.
+19But when her owners saw that their hope of gain was gone, they seized Paul and Silas and dragged them into the market-place before the rulers.
+20And when they had brought them to the magistrates, they said, “These men are Jews, and they are disturbing our city.
+21They advocate customs that are not lawful for us as Romans to accept or practise.”
+22The crowd joined in attacking them, and the magistrates tore the garments off them and gave orders to beat them with rods.
+23And when they had inflicted many blows upon them, they threw them into prison, ordering the jailer to keep them safely.
+24Having received this order, he put them into the inner prison and fastened their feet in the stocks.

-25About midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them.
-26Suddenly there was an earthquake, so violent that the foundations of the prison were shaken; and immediately all the doors were opened and everyone's chains were unfastened.
-27When the jailer woke up and saw the prison doors wide open, he drew his sword and was about to kill himself, since he supposed that the prisoners had escaped.
-28But Paul shouted in a loud voice, ‘Do not harm yourself, for we are all here.’
-29The jailer16.29 Gk He called for lights, and rushing in, he fell down trembling before Paul and Silas.
-30Then he brought them outside and said, ‘Sirs, what must I do to be saved?’
-31They answered, ‘Believe on the Lord Jesus, and you will be saved, you and your household.’
-32They spoke the word of the Lord16.32 Other ancient authorities read word of God to him and to all who were in his house.
-33At the same hour of the night he took them and washed their wounds; then he and his entire family were baptized without delay.
-34He brought them up into the house and set food before them; and he and his entire household rejoiced that he had become a believer in God.
+25About midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them, 26and suddenly there was a great earthquake, so that the foundations of the prison were shaken.
+And immediately all the doors were opened, and everyone's bonds were unfastened.
+27When the jailer woke and saw that the prison doors were open, he drew his sword and was about to kill himself, supposing that the prisoners had escaped.
+28But Paul cried with a loud voice, “Do not harm yourself, for we are all here.”
+29And the jailer16:29 Greek he called for lights and rushed in, and trembling with fear he fell down before Paul and Silas.
+30Then he brought them out and said, “Sirs, what must I do to be saved?”
+31And they said, “Believe in the Lord Jesus, and you will be saved, you and your household.”
+32And they spoke the word of the Lord to him and to all who were in his house.
+33And he took them the same hour of the night and washed their wounds; and he was baptized at once, he and all his family.
+34Then he brought them up into his house and set food before them.
+And he rejoiced along with his entire household that he had believed in God.